Jorge Soler Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.92 team ERA that ranks 11th across all league pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all league pitching staffs (3.92).

-- The Guardians give up the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- The Guardians allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).

-- Plesac makes the start for the Guardians, his fourth of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- Bieber (1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched) makes the start for the Guardians, his fifth of the season.

-- In his most recent time out on Saturday, the right-hander tossed five innings against the Washington Nationals, giving up two earned runs while surrendering seven hits.
+- In his most recent outing on Sunday against the Washington Nationals, the righty threw six innings, allowing three earned runs while surrendering nine hits.

-- In three games this season, the 28-year-old has a 6.92 ERA and 5.5 strikeouts per nine innings, while allowing a batting average of .328 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.